Point counts, automorphisms, and gonalities of Shimura curves: Tetragonal Shimura curves

 \end{lemma}

 From \cref{Lemma: Saia_genus_bound}, we find that if $DN > 77416$, then $g(X_0^D(N)) > 34$ and, hence, $\gamma_\Q(X_0^D(N)) > 4$, so $X_0^D(N)$ is not tetragonal over $\Q$.
-For each pair $(D,N)$, with $D>1$ an indefinite quaternion discriminant and $N$ a positive integer coprime to $D$, satisfying $DN \leq 77416$, we then check the inequality $g(X_0^D(N)) \leq 34$ required for $X_0^D(N)$ to be tetragonal by \cref{theorem: Abr}.
+For each pair $(D,N)$, with $D>1$ an indefinite quaternion discriminant and $N$ a positive integer coprime to $D$, satisfying $DN \leq 77416$, we check the inequality $g(X_0^D(N)) \leq 34$ required for $X_0^D(N)$ to be tetragonal by \cref{theorem: Abr}.
 If this inequality is satisfied and $g(X_0^D(N)) \geq 2$, then we call such a pair a \emph{tetragonal candidate}.
-All $516$ tetragonal candidates are computed in \texttt{tetragonal{\_}checks.m}, and listed in the file \texttt{tetragonal{\_}candidates.m}, in \cite{MPSSRep}.
-We narrow down these candidates in the following proposition.
+All $516$ tetragonal candidates are computed in \texttt{tetragonal{\_}checks.m} and listed in the file \texttt{tetragonal{\_}candidates.m} in \cite{MPSSRep}.
+We now narrow down these candidates. \begin{proposition} \phantom{a} \begin{enumerate} \item The curve $X_0^D(N)$ is geometrically tetragonal for the $133$ pairs $(D,N)$ listed in \cref{table: tetragonal_AL2}, for the $24$ pairs listed in \cref{table: tetragonal_AL4}, and for the $4$ pairs listed in \cref{table: geom_tetragonal_by_Polizzi}. \item The curve $X_0^D(N)$ is tetragonal over $\Q$ for the $60$ pairs in the set